 Many oil refineries are in the southern part of the U.S., near the Gulf of Mexico.
 Since it costs more to transport the fuel farther distances, the gas prices in the states that are farther away may be higher than the gas prices in states that are closer to the refineries.

 In the late spring and summer months, there are more steps involved in the refining of the crude oil that makes it more expensive.
 The higher costs of refining often lead to higher gas prices, especially in the summer.
-Some states also require additional chemicals to be included in the fuel that is sold in their state, to protect the environment.
-The cost of adding these ingredients during the refining process may cause the price of gas to be higher in those states.
+Some states also require additional chemicals to be included in the fuel that is sold in their state, which also can add to the cost.

 Back to Top